-Quotes are bids for items totaling less than \$10,000 that are not publicly solicited.
-Purchases estimated to be from \$500.00 to \$9,999.00 may be made by the Procurement Services Department instead of the school or department.
+Quotes are informal solicitations for items totaling less than \$10,000 that are not publicly solicited.
+Purchases estimated to be from \$500.00 to \$9,999.00 must be made by Procurement Services instead of the school/office.
 Quotes may be taken by phone or emailed from a minimum of three vendors.

-Purchases whose estimated value will be from \$3,500.00 to \$10,000.00 may be made through quotes or competitive written bids; these may be emailed to Procurement Services by the vendor, but must meet bid deadlines.
-These bids are not read publicly.
-Currently, State law requires a minimum of three competitive bids for items that are under \$10,000 when possible.
+Purchases with an estimated value from \$3,500.00 to \$10,000.00 may be made through quotes or competitive written quotes; these may be emailed to Procurement Services by the vendor, but must meet quote deadlines.
+These quotes are not read publicly.
+Currently, State law requires a minimum of three competitive quotes for items that are under \$10,000, when possible.